Dukuh Atas Bank Syariah Indonesia LRT station

-Dukuh Atas LRT Station (or Dukuh Atas BNI LRT Station, with Bank Negara Indonesia granted for naming rights) is a light rail station located within the Dukuh Atas TOD in Jalan Setia Budi Tengah, Kuningan Timur, Setiabudi, South Jakarta, Jakarta, Indonesia.
+Dukuh Atas LRT Station (or Dukuh Atas Bank Syariah Indonesia LRT Station, with Bank Syariah Indonesia granted for naming rights) is a light rapid transit station located within the Dukuh Atas TOD in Jalan Setia Budi Tengah, Kuningan Timur, Setiabudi, South Jakarta, Jakarta, Indonesia.
 The station, which is located at an altitude of +27.9 meters, serves the Cibubur and Bekasi lines of the Jabodebek LRT system.

 History

 The station was constructed by the state-owned construction company PT Adhi Karya (Persero) Tbk, which was started in March 2019.
 The construction was expected to finish in June 2023, and the station was opened along with the rest of the route on 28 August 2023.

+Naming rights

+On 20 November 2024, Bank Negara Indonesia officially bought the naming rights for Dukuh Atas LRT station, hence the official name Dukuh Atas BNI.
+Implementations of the naming right had done months before the official inauguration.
+After the one-year contract expired, the BNI brand was removed from the station's name on 23 December 2025.

+On 22 May 2026, Bank Syariah Indonesia became the second right holder for Dukuh Atas LRT station, hence Dukuh Atas Bank Syariah Indonesia.